khuongnguyen232/Trivia/README.md

 And the window of this web app should pop up on your browser at localhost:3000.

+## Hosted Site
-I already hosted the website on Heroku, if you want to have a small look at it please check out here:
+I already hosted the website on Heroku, if you want to have a small look at it please check out here: https://trivia-khuong.herokuapp.com/

-https://trivia-khuong.herokuapp.com/
+## Update#1 (06/17/2020)
++ Added a message box to ask whether the user wants to load more questions after they finished answering
++ Improved mobile responsive design
++ Updated website logo and title